nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/variables-and-configuration/variables-and-configuration-pattern.md

 }
 ```

-### ConfigurationService Properties mixed with Properties
+### ConfigurationService Properties Mixed With Properties

 Using the ConfigurationService and a Runtime property can be combined, by referencing a variable expression in the ConfigurationService contribution: